Protected Object

 How to Configure a Protection Object: IP Addresses, Load Balancing, SSL, and Caching

-In the left menu, select the Protected object item.
+In the left-hand menu, select Protected Object.

 Available IP’s

-On the page that opens, you will find configurable parameters, including Available IP’s.
-To assign an IP address from the list of options provided to you, select it by checking the box at the beginning of the row, and then click on the Assign button.
-We will provide you with several IP addresses and you will be able to assign them to your domains yourself.
+On the page that opens, you will find configurable parameters, including Available IPs.
+To assign an IP address from the list, check the box at the beginning of the row and click Assign.
+We will provide you with several IP addresses, and you can assign them to your domains yourself.

 Assigned IP’s